Galliford Try: 2019-2020: Sale of house-building arm

-On 24 May 2019, Galliford Try's board rejected a £950m offer from Bovis Homes (led by former CEO Fitzgerald) for the Linden Homes and Partnerships and Regeneration businesses.
-In July, the group was said to be considering a possible demerger of construction from the more profitable housing and partnerships business, potentially in 2020/21.
+On 24 May 2019, Galliford Try's board rejected a £950 million offer from Bovis Homes (led by former CEO Fitzgerald) to purchase its Linden Homes and Partnerships and Regeneration businesses.
+Two months later, the group was reportedly considering a possible demerger of its construction interests from the more profitable housing and partnerships business within the following two years.

-Talks with Bovis Homes about a possible sale reopened in September 2019, with a preliminary deal, valued at £1.075bn, reportedly agreed.
-Sale of the housing business would recapitalise Galliford Try's construction business, which, following restructuring, would employ some 3,400 staff generating revenues of around £1.4bn.
-On 7 November, it was reported that Bovis Homes had agreed a share and cash deal that valued Galliford Try's housing business at £1.1bn.
-The sale of Galliford Try's housing interests to Bovis Homes – later renamed Vistry Group – was completed on 3 January 2020.
-Galliford Try received shares plus £300m cash in the deal, making it a well-capitalised standalone contractor.
+During September 2019, discussions with Bovis Homes about a possible sale were reopened; that same month, a preliminary deal, valued at £1.075bn, was reportedly agreed.
+Sale of the housing business would permit the recapitalisation of Galliford Try's construction business, which, following restructuring, would employ some 3,400 staff and generate revenues of around £1.4 billion.
+On 7 November, it was reported that Bovis Homes had agreed a share and cash deal that valued Galliford Try's housing business at £1.1 billion.
+The sale of Galliford Try's housing interests to Bovis Homes, later renamed Vistry Group, was completed on 3 January 2020.
+Galliford Try received shares plus £300 million in the deal, making it a well-capitalised standalone contractor.
 As expected, Bill Hocking, formerly head of Galliford Try's construction arm, was appointed CEO of Galliford Try Holdings.
-Sale of the housing arm left the remaining business able to focus on the general construction, highways and environment markets.
+The sale of the housing arm left the remaining business able to focus on the general construction, highways and environment markets.

-2020-present: Stand-alone contractor
+2020s: Stand-alone contractor

 During the COVID-19 pandemic in 2020, Galliford Try furloughed staff and suspended a previously announced dividend.
 It said it could not quantify the pandemic's impacts on its operations and supply chain, and on its financial performance.
-In a July 2020 trading update, Galliford Try reported an operating loss of 5% due to the pandemic.
-In a March 2021 trading update, Hocking forecast Galliford Try would report a full-year profit of around £10m on revenues between £1.1bn and £1.3bn.
+In a July 2020 trading update, Galliford Try recorded an operating loss of 5% due to the pandemic.
+In a March 2021 trading update, Hocking forecast Galliford Try would report a full-year profit of around £10 million on revenues between £1.1 billion and £1.3 billion.

-In October 2021, Galliford Try acquired NMCN's water business for £1m from NMCN's administrators.
+In October 2021, Galliford Try acquired NMCN's water business for £1 million from NMCN's administrators.
 In December 2021, the company moved its headquarters from Wolvey to the Gateway House development at Grove Park in Leicester.

+During May 2024, the company announced that, as a part of its new growth strategy, it was returning to the affordable housing market.

+In March 2025, Galliford Try disputed a claim by housebuilder Taylor Wimpey over alleged fire safety issues at a development (Rope Quays in Gosport) built by Morrison Construction, acquired by Galliford Try in March 2006 and now called Galliford Try Infrastructure.

+In November 2025, Galliford Try took back control of a health facility in Worthing to resolve water system issues preventing the building opening a year after completion of construction.
+Due to the problems, the project cost increased from £35m to £45m.